Psychotherapy

 If we work together, we will explore what brings you in for seeking help, commit to your defined therapeutic goals, and collaboratively hold resonance for your process of unfurling towards others and yourself within God’s loving embrace.

-Throughout the course of treatment, we’ll identify where your process is getting stuck and then incorporate neuroscience, evidence-based psychology, somatics, creative arts, scripture, and prayer to move your healing process forward practically and grounded in the present moment.
+Throughout the course of treatment, we’ll identify where your process is getting stuck and then incorporate Interpersonal Neurobiology, Somatic Psychology, Attachment theory, Internal Family Systems, other Evidence-based Therapies, creative arts, Scripture, and prayer to move your healing process forward practically and grounded in the present moment.

 In sum, my general hope is that my sessions are always offering the co-regulation and tools you need so that you can feel safe enough to engage in the restoration of your whole self; your brain, heart, soul, relationships, and way of life.

 In session, I’ve been known to invite clients, when appropriate, to use mindful movement, breathing techniques, bilateral stimulation, non-dominant hand drawing, art, meditation, and nature.
 I often pass along resources to empower my client’s with access to relevant knowledge.
 I also suggest my clients practice a piece of their work in between sessions with the aim of integrating change.
-If my clients are comfortable with it, we explore healing prayer in sessions as way to center our work in Christ.
+If my clients are comfortable with it, we explore inner healing prayer in sessions as a way deepen the process by experiencing Christ’s resonance with our pain, the Father’s gentle love and truth, and how the Holy Spirit moves us to become who we are.

 Some Assumptions I Work From

-I believe that Jesus, bloodied, beaten, and crucified, was present with me during every traumatic experience.
+I believe Jesus - bloodied, beaten, and crucified - was present with me during my trauma.

 I believe He was present for yours.